Sibanengi/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the file iamafile located in /tmp creaate a symbolic link to /bin/ls , named _ls_ in the current working directory a script that copies all the new HTML files from the current working directory to its parent directory
+a script that prints the file iamafile located in /tmp creaate a symbolic link to /bin/ls , named _ls_ in the current working directory a script that copies all the new HTML files from the current working directory to its parent directory A script that moves all uppercase files to /tmp/u delete all files that end with the character ~ in the current working directory script that creates new directories ,welcome/ ,welcome/to/ and welcome/to/school list all the files and directories in the current working directory that are seperated by  (,)s Create a magic file that can be used with th command file to detect school data files